DSPN/DataStaxDay/labs/Lab 1 - Accessing the Cluster.md

 vi /etc/default/dse
 ```

 In vi you can type "i" to enter insert mode.
-When done editing, "esc" will quit insert mode.
+When done editing, pressing the escape key will quit insert mode.
 To write (save) and quit type ":wq"  vi is a really powerful text editor but has quite a learning curve.
 A good getting started guide is [here](https://www.washington.edu/computing/unix/vi.html).
 For a more humorous summary, [this](http://www.theregister.co.uk/2003/09/11/bill_joys_greatest_gift/) is a classic.

 We want to change two parameter to "1."
 Those are: